Nathan-Busse-private/S.P.A.R.K/README.md

 - [x] A completed task

-- [ ]  Patch doesn't transmit stop commsnd automatically after connection in app bug.
+- [ ]  Fix doesn't transmit stop commsnd automatically after connection in app bug.
 - [ ]  Patch Transmission not sent when button is held down in app bug.
 - [ ]  Replace delay function with millis.
 - [ ]  Improve walk